Why Most People Never Leave Their Comfort Zone

 Because of that, stability starts to feel more appealing than progress.

-So a subtle trade-off happens:
+So a subtle trade-off takes place:

 How People Finally Leave the Comfort Zone

 People don’t usually leave their comfort zone through motivation alone.
+Motivation can help create awareness, but it rarely carries the full weight of change by itself.

-Motivation can help create awareness, but it rarely carries the full weight of change on its own.
-What actually leads to leaving the comfort zone is usually a combination of repeated experience and gradual adjustment.
+What actually helps people leave comfort zone patterns behind is usually a combination of repeated experience and gradual adjustment.

 - Repeated small actions